Chimeric Antigen Receptor T-cell (CAR T-cell) therapy is a new approach to fighting cancer using the patient’s own immune system.

 - DLBCL arising from follicular lymphoma

-You may be eligible for one of these two CAR T-cell therapies if, after two or more rounds of conventional treatment, your cancer came back or stopped responding to treatment.
+You may be eligible for one of these three CAR T-cell therapies if, after two or more rounds of conventional treatment, your cancer came back or stopped responding to treatment.

 Research is underway to determine if patients with other types of cancer, such as multiple myeloma, other types of leukemia or lymphoma, and some solid tumors can also be helped by CAR T-cell therapy.